BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 > **Implementation**
 A. Our RNG is tested and certified by a 3rd party to produce uniformly random outcomes over the entire output range
-B. Our RNG is routinely internaly tested to pass Die Hard tests
+B. Our RNG is routinely internally tested to pass Die Hard tests
 C.  We do not currently allow any outside process to determine the outcome of the RNG